Data Privacy and Security

 NMG Therapies collects personal information in order to provide services to clients.
 Such information is collected from the following sources:

-• Information collected directly from via any medium including, but not limited to, email, telephone, social media and face to face interactions.
+• Information collected directly via any medium including, but not limited to, email, telephone, social media and face to face interactions.

 Adhering to the Data Protection Principles outlined in the Data Protection Act 2018 we will ensure that the information we obtain is: